TickerSparkInvestor Intelligence

 Is Mistral AI publicly traded?

-No, Mistral AI is currently a privately held company, so there is no public ticker and no way to buy it on a stock exchange today.
-Its legal notice identifies it as a French simplified joint stock company incorporated in Paris, with registered offices at 15 rue des Halles, 75001 Paris.
+No, Mistral AI is currently a privately held company, not a publicly traded stock.
+Its legal notice identifies it as a French simplified joint stock company (SAS) based in Paris, and I found no listed ticker or public parent company.

 When will Mistral AI go public?